Neutron stars as photon double-lenses: constraining resonant conversion into ALPs

 with magnetic moment $\vec{m} = 2\pi B_0 r_0^3 \hat{n}$, where $B_0$ is the maximum field value at the surface of magnetic poles, $r_0=10$~km is the assumed radius of the neutron star, and $\hat{n}$ is the unit vector along $\vec m$.
 Taking the star's rotation axis along the $\hat z$-direction and the magnetic moment misaligned by an angle $\theta_m $ one arrives at $\vec{n}(t) = (\sin\theta_m \cos\Omega t, \sin\theta_m \sin\Omega t, \cos\theta_m).$ Plugging this expression into~\eqref{Bdipole} yields the time-dependent magnetic field.

 This model has several features.
-First, for lines-of-sight that end on the polar regions, the conversion probability is suppressed because of the parallel magnetic field structure, $B_T\ll B_0$.
+First, for lines-of-sight that end on the polar regions \footnote{Ray-tracing~\cite{Hook:2018iia,Leroy:2019ghm,Battye:2021xvt,Witte:2021arp} in our analysis is not required as we are strictly concerned with photon frequencies larger than~$\omega_p$ and photon deflection from a straight line is small.} , the conversion probability is suppressed because of the parallel magnetic field structure, $B_T\ll B_0$.
 Second, the GJ model has a quadrupolar structure with directions of vanishing charge density.
 Both these features suggest strong geometric dependencies.
 However, to a certain degree, they can be considered artifacts.
-First, there can be toroidal and turbulent magnetic field components of comparable strength close to the NS surface~\cite{Kaspi:2017fwg}, the region most relevant to us.
+First, there can be small-scale magnetic features of comparable strength close to the NS surface~\cite{Kaspi:2017fwg}, the region most relevant to us.
 Second, the actual electron density may differ from the GJ one.
 From Fig.~\ref{fig:meff2} one observes that an increase of $n_e=10^{13}\ {\rm cm^{-3}}$ by two orders of magnitude shifts the spectral break by one order of magnitude into the observationally difficult THz regime.
-Our proposal, therefore, hinges on electron densities that are not too different from the GJ ones paired with magnetic field values in the $10^{14}-10^{15}\ \Gauss$ ballpark, inducing a spectral break at several hundred GHz or lower.
-Finally, we are sensitive to the assumption that the pulsed radio signal is produced close to the NS surface---a process that is still poorly understood~\cite{Turolla:2015mwa}.
+Our proposal hence hinges on electron densities that are not too different from the GJ ones paired with magnetic field values in the $10^{14}-10^{15}\ \Gauss$ ballpark, inducing a spectral break at several hundred GHz or lower.